Pyrdacor/Ambermoon-Advanced/dungeons.md

 His base damage is 50 and his variable damage 35.
 His magic attack level is max so you can't avoid the damage.

+After killing the boss in the upper level, the floor breaks and you fall two stories down.
+The floor also breaks in the ground level.
+A new level is revealed.
+You enter a small corridor with many doors.

 ### NPCs